aksommerville/cherteau/README.md

 - [ ] Visual juice paying tolldoor.
 - [ ] Animate walking.
 - [ ] Animate bumping walls.
+- [ ] Karate: Fudge the mavg such that the first stroke creates visible activity in the meter.
 - [ ] Karate: Facial expressions.
 - [ ] Karate: Indicator in power meter of required level.
 Or does that expose too much?
+- [ ] Jumprope: Distraught faces when lost.
+And some decoration on the rope.
+An explosion?
 - [x] Dance off animates choppy native.
 Check `egg_audio_get_playhead`, are we estimating driver buffer position incorrectly?
 - - ...Pulse has its own buffer, and we asked it to set at 50 hz, while we thought it was 100 hz.
 Fixed, and it's a little less choppy now.
 Still not great.
 - [x] Is there a flash of random content when launching dance off?
 Or my eyes playing tricks on me...